DataFire/Integrations/integrations/generated/trashnothing/README.md

   * post_id **required** `string`: The ID of the post to reply to.
   * message **required** `string`: The message to send to the post author.
   * send_copy `integer`: If set to 1, a copy of the reply will be emailed to the current user.
+  * photo_ids `string`: A comma separated list of the IDs of the photos that should be attached to this reply.

 #### Output
 *Output schema unknown*